TheReconPilot/rl-notes/docs/dynamic-programming/value-functions.md

 ---

-With Bellmann expectation equations, we can assess policy performance.
+With Bellman expectation equations, we can assess policy performance.